benweidig/a-functional-approach-to-java/part-2/12-recursion/other/stream-recursion.md

 ```

 Calling `run()` will create and run an infinite Stream pipeline.
-The `Stream.iterate(...)` method applies the initial value (`this`) to the `UnaryOperator` (`this::apply* ).
+The `Stream.iterate(...)` method applies the initial value (`this`) to the `UnaryOperator` (`this::apply`).

 The result is then iteratively applied again to the `UnaryOperator` until `isComplete() == true`, and the Stream's terminal operation `findFirst()` is reached.

 This functional interface is an iterative wrapper for recursive-style calls, eliminating a `StackOverflowError`, or in the case of calculating factorials, a number overflow.

-As the example of calculating a factorial results in a number overflow quite quickly -- the biggest possible +long+ is 9,223,372,036,854,775,807, or 2^63-1, which lies between 20! and 21! -- a simpler example is chosen: summing up numbers.
+As the example of calculating a factorial results in a number overflow quite quickly – the biggest possible +long+ is 9,223,372,036,854,775,807, or 2^63-1, which lies between 20! and 21! – a simpler example is chosen: summing up numbers.

 The following code represents a recursive call, but as a `RecursiveCall<Long>`: